MustansirVerdawala/FrontEnd/FifaWorldCup2022/readme.md

 # ⚽ FIFA World Cup 2022 – Static Website

 A basic HTML-only website created to showcase information about the **FIFA World Cup 2022**.
-Built entirely using static HTML because who needs CSS when you have `<table>` supremacy?
+Built entirely using static HTML.

 ## 🌍 What’s Inside?